 To be eligible for a Federal Direct Subsidized Stafford Student Loan, an undergraduate degree-seeking student must be enrolled at least half-time and demonstrate financial need on the FAFSA form.

 Annual award amount:

 Federal Direct Unsubsidized Stafford Student Loan

 This program offers students a low-interest, fixed rate loans.
 For loans disbursed between July 1, 2013–June 30, 2014 the interest rate is 3.86 percent for undergraduate students and 5.41 percent for graduates students.
 Interest begins accruing upon disbursement and must be paid quarterly though it can be added to the principal of the loan.
 Repayment begins six months after the student drops below half-time enrollment or graduates.
 For more information visit the US Department of Education website.

-This program is available to all undergraduate and graduate students.
+This program is available to undergraduate, post-baccalaureate, and graduate students.

 Annual award amount:

 Federal Direct PLUS Program

 This program offers additional federal loan funds for graduate students or parents of dependent, undergraduate students (including biological or adoptive parents and legal guardians).
 The interest rate for the 2012–13 year is 7.9 percent.